bryanjswift/mootools-plugins/Docs/Form/Form.SelectOption.markdown

 * optionTag						- (*string*: defaults to 'li') type of element used to mimic an option element
 * selected						- (*boolean*: defaults to false) true if this option starts selected
-* storageName					- (*string*: defaults to 'optionData') string which can be used to retrieve SelectOption from the new element

 ### Events: